-There is a slightly higher proportion of former police officers within the Investigations department as it is recognised that a highly skilled team, familiar with undertaking serious and complex investigations, is required to deal with the significant nature of the work undertaken.
+There is a slightly higher proportion of former police officers within the Investigations department as it is recognised that a highly skilled team, familiar with undertaking serious and complex investigations, is required to deal with the nature of the work undertaken.

-The gender balance amongst staff within the organisation is 56% male and 44% female.
+The gender balance amongst staff within the organisation is 53% male and 47% female.